jaeyeon-jo-kr/cljmap-plantuml/README.md

 ## Dependencies

 Cljmap-plantuml uses graphviz for generating image.
-Please refer to <https://graphviz.org/download/>.
+Please refer to <https://graphviz.org/download/> for installing software.

 ## Installation

-Installation is not ready yet.
+Installation manual is not ready yet.

 ## Usage